Updated Jul 21, 2024

 A helpful video produced by the Sarver Heart Center in Arizona who first coined the term continuous chest compressions, which was later adapted by the AHA as Hands-Only CPR in 2008.

-Practice these skills with us in San Francisco and receive your 2-year AHA CPR certification right after class.
+Practice these CPR skills with us in San Francisco, and receive your 2-year AHA CPR certification the same day.

-Note: Mouth-to-mouth breathing is intended for friends and family.
-Barrier devices like a Pocket mask, rescue Key-chain, or Bag Valve Mask (used in medical settings), are necessary to protect from the potential transmission of disease.
+Note: Mouth-to-mouth breathing is intended for friends and family. airway devices like a Pocket mask are necessary to protect from the potential transmission of disease.

 We include a rescue key-chain barrier device (a $10 value) with every AHA CPR class in San Francisco.